 - Can an employer require employees or applicants to be vaccinated?

 - Can an employer ask an employee/applicant to disclose vaccination status?

-- What are the privacy implications?
+- What are the privacy implications of such inquiries/requirements?

-- Financial incentives to get vaccinated and their legal, tax and benefits implications (New)
+- Financial incentives to get vaccinated and their legal, tax and benefits implications

 - Legal protections from a vaccine mandate (including religious and disability accommodation)

-- Employers’ duties in a collective representation setting (New)
+- Employers’ duties in a collective representation setting

 This guide is for informational purposes only, and not intended to substitute for legal advice.
 Littler reserves the right to distribute this guide to current and prospective clients only.
 Because the COVID-19 situation is fluid, employers should consult with counsel for the latest developments and updated guidance on this topic.